README

 The goal of this tutorial is to host a High-Availability Kubernetes Cluster on AWS.
-I am sure you would have come across the wonderful tutorial by Kelsey Hightower.
+I am sure you would have come across the wonderful Kubernetes the Hard Way tutorial by Kelsey Hightower.
 We will follow a similar setup and High-Availability Kubernetes cluster.
 We will setup 3 controllers and 3 nodes.
 This tutorial assumes that you have programmatic access to AWS and the AWS command line.
-Instead of manually setting up the servers, we'll be using .
+Instead of manually setting up the servers, we'll be using kubeadm.

 Install AWS Command Line

-Follow the from Amazon to install the AWS CLI.
-Ensure that you have .
+Follow the installation instructions from Amazon to install the AWS CLI.
+Ensure that you have configured the CLI.

 Setup networking